istio-ecosystem/sail-operator/enhancements/SEP1-enhancement-process.md

 Initially, SEPs will be stored in the enhancements/ directory of the sail-operator repository in Markdown format.
 We might migrate them to a separate repository later on.

 ### Creating a SEP
-Whenever somebody working on the sail-operator identifies a feature that involves a lot of code and/or API changes, they should use [the template](./SEP0-template.md) to create a SEP in WIP state for it that captures the essence of the problem and a first draft of a design that will be used as a basis for discussion.
+Whenever somebody working on the Sail Operator identifies a feature that involves a lot of code and/or API changes, they should use [the template](./SEP0-template.md) to create a SEP in WIP state for it that captures the essence of the problem and a first draft of a design that will be used as a basis for discussion.
 Diagrams are often helpful when discussing complex issues; if your SEP makes use of them, they should be pushed to the [diagrams subdirectory](./diagrams/).
 Proof-of-Concept PRs are great too - make sure to link them in the SEP.

 If possible, team up with others to create the SEP!